Chart Color Schemes

 In terms of cultural diversity, Virginia records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Virginia's cultural diversity is notable, with 22.1% of its population born overseas and 13.3% speaking a language other than English at home.
-Christianity is the dominant religion in Virginia, comprising 48.1% of the population.
-However, Hinduism stands out as overrepresented compared to Greater Brisbane, making up 4.2% of Virginia's population.
+Virginia's cultural diversity was found to be above average, with 22.1% of its population born overseas and 13.3% speaking a language other than English at home.
+Christianity is the main religion in Virginia, comprising 48.1% of people.
+Notably, Hinduism is overrepresented in Virginia compared to Greater Brisbane, making up 4.2% versus 2.2%.

 Frequently Asked Questions - Diversity